barryclark/jekyll-now/_posts/2016-3-1-theory-matters.md

 title: #theoryMatters in neuroscience?
 ---

-To promote theoretical and computational neuroscience, I have interviewed a number of neuroscientists with diverse background.
+To promote theoretical and computational neuroscience, I (Memming) have interviewed a number of neuroscientists with diverse background.
 Most of these interviews took place at [COSYNE 2016](http://www.cosyne.org/c/index.php?title=Cosyne_16) main meeting (Salt lake city, Utah).

 The videos were promoted on twitter with hashtag: **#theoryMatters**